llavanway/xmlChecker/README.md

 There is also a field that takes as input a "Socure score" if any alerts are found; the produced note will differ depending on whether the Socure score is below or above .3.
 If no alerts are found, inputting a Socure is unneccesary and will not change the produced note.

 Once you've completed your inputs and clicked the Check Xml button, click the Generate Note button.
-The generated note will automatically be copied to your clipboard, so that you may paste it wherever it may be useful.
+The generated note will automatically be copied to your clipboard, so that you may easily paste it wherever it may be useful.